FractalFir/rustc_codegen_clr/README.md

 ### Q: Compatibility?

 **A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the Mono and CoreCLR (more commonly known as simply the .NET runtime).
-It may work on other platforms, but it is not guaranteed.
+It may should on other platforms, but it is not guaranteed.

 **A** The support for the Mono runtime is not as good as it could be.
 Due to not supported features and differences, 128-bit integers and checked 64-bit integer arithmetic are not supported on Mono.

 ### Q: Are there any issues?

-**A**: *The backend still does not understand some Rust optimizations, and you may need to disable them to allow for compilation*.

-**A**: *While testing is more extensive, there are still many edge cases that may break this backend.*
+**A**: *While the backend is extensively tested, it is still far from perfect, and there are still many edge cases that may break this backend.*

-**A**: *The backend can recover from encountering errors/unsupported features, but it still sometimes crashes when it fails to compile something not supported yet*.
+**A**: *Currently, there are no .NET-specific versions of `std` or .NET specific target triples.
+This means that you will need separate .NET assemblies for each OS.*

 ## Licensing